Medallion Resources Provides Clarification on Prior News Release Regarding REE Metallization and Magnet Recycling Partnership

 REEs are critical inputs to electric and hybrid vehicles, electronics, imaging systems, wind turbines and strategic defense systems.
 Medallion is committed to following best practices and accepted international standards in all aspects of mineral transportation, processing and the safe management of waste materials.
 Medallion utilizes Life Cycle Assessment methodology to support investment and process decision making.

-More about Medallion (TSX-V: MDL; MLLOF; Frankfurt: MRDN) can be found at medallionresources.com.
+More about Medallion (TSX-V: MDL; OTCQB: MLLOF; Frankfurt: MRDN) can be found at medallionresources.com.

 Contact(s):